Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/doc/sprint0/PB.md

 CustLogOut:

-	As Peter(a customer), I would like to log out my account when I want, so that I can prevent my personal information from being seen by others.
+	As Peter(a customer), I would like to log out of my account when I want, so that I can prevent my personal information from being seen by others.

 	Related persona: Peter Walker